Limehouse: Transport

-Waterways
+Narrow Street forms a part of the north bank of the Thames Path and had previously been the principal street in Limehouse.
+It includes the Cycleway 3 between Tower Gateway to Barking, one of London's first Cycle Superhighways.

 Though no longer a working dock, Limehouse Basin with its marina remains a working facility.
 The same is not true of the wharf buildings that have survived, most of which are now highly desirable residential properties.
 Limehouse Basin connects to the Regent's Canal via the Commercial Road Lock to the north, and the River Thames via Limehouse Basin Lock to the south.
 The Limehouse Cut connects the Basin to the River Lea in the east.

 Notable residents

 Sir Humphrey Gilbert lived here, and was an advocate of opening up the Northwest Passage.
 This inspired Martin Frobisher to sail to Baffin Island, and he returned with a mysterious black rock.
 Gilbert set up the Society of the New Art with Lord Burghley and the Earl of Leicester, who had their alchemical laboratory in Limehouse; however, their attempts to transmute the black rock into gold proved fruitless.
 (Humphrey's brother Adrian Gilbert was reputed a great alchemist and worked closely with John Dee.)

 Captain Christopher Newport lived in Limehouse for several years up until 1595.
 He rose through the sailing ranks from a poor cabin boy to a wealthy English privateer and eventually one of the Masters of the Royal Navy.
 He became rich pirating Spanish treasure vessels in the West Indies.
 In 1607 he sailed the Susan Constant, followed by the Godspeed and Discovery, as Admiral of the Fleet to Jamestown.
 He helped secure England's foothold in North America through five voyages to Jamestown.
 He sailed his entire life, dying on a trading voyage to Bantam, on the island of Java in present-day Indonesia.
 His sailing experience in Limehouse made him known as Captain Christopher Newport, of Limehouse, Mariner.

 Charles Dickens' godfather, Christopher Huffam, ran his sailmaking business from 12 Church Row (Newell Street).
 Huffam is said to be the inspiration for the Paul Dombey character in Dickens' Dombey and Son.

 James McNeill Whistler and Charles Napier Hemy sketched and painted at locations on Narrow Street's river waterfront.